 Master's Degree Requirements: A total of 30 credit hours which includes a minor (at least nine semester hours) is required for both the M.S. and MNE degrees.
-An engineering project is required for the MNE degree and research project for the M.S. degree.
+A project is required for the MNE degree.

-Doctoral Degree Requirements: A total of 72 credit hours which includes a minor (typically 12 hours) is required.
+Doctoral Degree Requirements: A total of 72 credit hours which includes a minor (typically 15-18 hours) is required.
 Students must pass a departmental qualifying exam that covers basic nuclear engineering material.